opensouls/terminal-copilot/README.md

 3. `copilot install the openai package for python`
 4. `copilot clean up my docker images`

+or you can ask a general question to gpt4 from your command line using the -q option `copilot -q Why is 42 the meaning of life`
+(note that question marks are not supported atm..)

 ### Arguments
 Terminal-copilot can be called with optional command line arguments: